-We have developed the analysis of arsenic on the hydride generator (Klaue and Blum, 1999) that is plumbed into a high resolution inductively coupled plasma mass spectrometry.
-Generally our detection limits are \sim < 0.025 μg/kg, but during some of our runs our detection limit was as high as 0.09 μg/kg (likely due to a high blank on one of our reagents, which we then replaced).
-We used standard-sample-standard bracketing to correct for within-run drift, and developed a standard curve using diluted natural water samples.
+We have implemented the analysis of arsenic via hydride generator (Klaue and Blum, 1999) plumbed into a high resolution inductively coupled plasma mass spectrometry.
+Our detection limits are generally $\sim < 0.025 \ \mu g/kg$.
+We ran two blind standards provided by Joe Ayotte to run every 15-30 samples throughout each run day.
+We also used standard-sample-standard bracketing with NIST certified reference standard 1643e to correct for within-run drift and also ran standard curves using diluted natural water samples to assess matrix effects.
+Our lab has participated in the biannual USGS round robin since Fall 2012.
+We will continue to participate until all 900 water sample analyses have been completed.

-In a second part of our work, we carried out leaching experiments with chipped bedrock samples to elucidate the geochemical controls on the contributions of arsenic from metasedimentary bedrock units.
+In another component of the study, we carried out leaching experiments with chipped bedrock samples to elucidate the geochemical controls on the contributions of arsenic from metasedimentary bedrock units.
 Our first analyses in support of these investigations include the analysis of environmentally mobile arsenic in the Kittery formation.
-Our approach is adapted from that described in Peters and Blum (2003); we use partial leaching in dilute acid to identify the readily mobilized As fractions.
+Our approach is adapted from that described in Peters and Blum (2003), wherein we used partial leaching in dilute acid to identify the readily mobilized As fractions.
 In addition to the acid leaching (carried out at $pH \le 1$), we carried out a subsequent study exposing the samples to solutions of elevated pH to test for the role of pH-selective absorption onto minerals on As mobilization (e.g., Peters and Blum, 2003 and references therein).